 If you have a smartphone loaded with apps, you’ve probably observed that those apps can have wildly contrasting pricing schemes.
 Some products are free but stuffed with ads, while others charge a flat fee.
 Still others offer in-app purchases and upgrades.
 How would an entrepreneur building out an app decide which of these approaches to pursue?

 That’s the sort of question that Ron Tidhar, a graduate student in Stanford’s Department of Management Science & Engineering who is studying with STVP, is trying to answer in his research.
 “My interest is very much on how executives choose these business models and then develop them in a new market,” he says.
-In particular, he’s interested in revenue models—the money-making component of a company’s business model.
-He’s written papers seeking to understand when and why different ways of making money succeed or fail.
+In particular, he’s interested in revenue models — the money-making component of a company’s business model.
+Working with Kathleen Eisenhardt, Stanford W. Ascherman M.D.
+Professor in the Department of Management Science and Engineering, he’s written papers seeking to understand when and why different ways of making money succeed or fail.

 In comments edited and condensed below, Tidhar explains the pros and cons of different approaches to revenue.
 In the process, he touches on what Spotify got right, and compares two seemingly similar online clothing retailers that turn out to have radically different revenue models.